JumaJuiceTime/TheHundredSaints/Equipment, Services, and Animals/Lodgings and Food.md

 # Lodgings and Food

-**Further details:** The //Dolmenwood Player's Book// provides further details of specific meals characters can buy.
+**Further details:** The //Ouran Player's Book// provides further details of specific meals characters can buy.

 ### Establishment Quality

-Lodgings in Dolmenwood are classified as one of three levels of quality: poor, common, or fancy.
+Lodgings in Ouran are classified as one of three levels of quality: poor, common, or fancy.
 The lodgings, food, and services offered by an establishment depend on its quality.
-The following lists describe some of the most common dishes served in the inns and taverns of Dolmenwood.
+The following lists describe some of the most common dishes served in the inns and taverns of Ouran.
 Certain establishments additionally serve their own specialities.

 ## Price Lists